1987 Indianapolis 500: Carburetion Day

 On Thursday May 21, the final scheduled practice session was held.
 The weather continued to be hot and dry.
 Two incidents during the session altered the grid for race day, bringing the total for the month to 25 crashes leading up to the race.

 About a half hour into the session, A. J. Foyt, who qualified 4th on the grid, got into turbulence in turn one.
 He lost control, did a half spin, and crashed hard into the wall.
 About an hour later, Emerson Fittipaldi, nursing an ill-handling car, spun and crashed in turn three.

-Foyt's car was deemed repairable, and he was able to start in his qualified position.
+Foyt was uninjured, but was furious with himself after warning his rookie drivers about the challenging conditions, only to crash himself.
+Foyt's car was deemed repairable, and the crew worked over the next three days to put it back together, using pieces from back-up cars.
+By race day the car was finished, and he would be able to grid in his qualified position.
 Fittipaldi's car, however, was a total loss, and he would be required to start a backup car on race day.
-He was moved from the 10th starting position to the rear of the field.
+He was moved from the 10th starting position to the rear of the field (33rd).